RobSpectre/Twilio-Hackpack-for-Heroku-and-Flask/README.md

   and usage a breeze.
 * Boilerplate - All the Flask app boilerplate with example Voice and SMS Request URLs ready for use on Twilio.
-* Testing - Easy base class for unit testing with example tests, nose ready.
+* Testing - Easy base class for unit testing with example tests, tox ready.
 * PEP8 - It's good for you!
+* Python 2 and 3 - It's better for you!

 ## Usage